Microwave64/Ceng111/README.md

-# Ceng111
+# Introduction to Computer Science
-My First Steps in Computer Science via python
+My First Steps in Computer Science via python.
+The advanture began with Hello World.